 The view from the simple restaurant/bar is the best on the island.
 Budget rooms are simple but lie directly on the lake’s edge.
 You can walk out of your room and dive straight into the Lake.

-There are also some newly built fancier rooms that can accommodate larger families — the views are just as mind-blowing.
+There are also some newly built fancier rooms that can accommodate larger groups — the views are just as mind-blowing.

 Rooms start at 150,000 IDR per night.
 All come with western flush toilets, hot water showers, and million-dollar views.

-This is one of our favourite lunch spots, and super popular among tourists, particularly European visitors.
+This is one of our favourite lunch and hangout spots.
+It’s super popular among tourists, particularly European visitors.

-The food is great, landscaping is beautiful and green, the pool is enticing, and there are a range of rooms to choose from.
+The food is great, the gardens are beautiful and green, the pool is enticing, and there are a range of rooms to choose from.

 Annette and her Batak husband are fantastic hosts and you’ll be hard-pressed to find anyone more knowledgeable or involved in Tuktuk and Lake Toba.